OpenDataServices/sphinxcontrib-opendataservices/docs/index.md

     .. markdown::

-        Include a section of a JSON file, **flattened into a table representation table**, given a [jsonpointer](https://tools.ietf.org/html/rfc6901).
+        Include a section of a JSON file, **flattened into a table representation**, given a [jsonpointer](https://tools.ietf.org/html/rfc6901).

         Examples, using [this json file](_static/example.json):

     ..